-This is the second post in a 5-part series on our journey from certification to acceptance of our compostable food ware products in Metro Vancouver.
-Read Episode 1 for the background on this story, and bookmark our blog to follow along!
+This is the third post in a multi-part series on our journey from certification to acceptance for our compostable food ware products in the Metro Vancouver region.
+Read Episodes 1 and 2 for the background on this story, Episode 4 for some more, and bookmark our blog to follow along!

-Bookmark us and check back next week for our adventures with tunnels at Whistler Compost Facility!
+Bookmark us, and check back for our adventures with anaerobic digestion and static piles!

 BSI dug into the compost at regional facilities with the University of British Columbia to make sure our products return to the earth.